Shuffle extensions

 • translation output - The translation OUTPUT.
 Includes JSON paths to the correct keys

-IF your translation fails, the first area to look at is the "translation output", as this is where the translation for the schema happens.
+IF your translation fails, the first area to look at is the "translation output" file category, as this is where the translation for the schema happens.
 The hash will match the data you have sent in, which can be found in the "translation input" folder.
 Documentation about schemaless explains how translations happen, and how they can be fixed.
 If you need further help, contact support@shuffler.io

 Native Actions